• Skip to primary navigation

 Decorate your cake with extra shredded coconut and chopped and whole pecans, if desired.

 For extra gorgeous, perfect-looking slices of German Chocolate Cake, transfer your finished cake to chill in the refrigerator for an additional 2 to 3 hours.
+We've got tons of delicious Cake Recipes made from scratch, for you to whip up for that next celebration!

 The first piece being removed from the cake, showing thick layers of chocolate cake and German chocolate frosting